StefanoDisalvo21/cpp-algo-lib/README.md

 ## This is a simple C++ algorithm library meant to learn Algorithms and Data Structure

+## About this project
+This is the first project I started in the summer before my final year of High School.
+I wanted to explore more advanced topics, but I soon realized that I needed to strengthen my mathematical and algorithmic foundations first.

+The repository will be updated gradually as I learn new concepts.
+The project started in **August 2025** and is currently **paused**.

+Check the project status at STATUS.MD.

 ## Goals 🎯
     - Learn About Algorithms